The sum of a finite group of weights of a Hopf algebra: Grouplike elements and quantum groups

-\begin{proof} The first part is easy, and the other two follow because the statements hold if we replace $\sg$ by any $\g \in \G$ (since such $\g$'s are algebra maps). \end{proof}
+\begin{proof} The first part is easy, and the other two follow because the statements hold if $\sg$ is replaced by any (algebra map) $\g \in \Gamma_H$. \end{proof}

 The goal of this section and the next, is to evaluate $\sg$ at all grouplike and skew-primitive elements in $H$.
-For these computations, a key fact to note is that for all $\la \in \Pi$, we have (in the $R$-algebra $H^*$):
+For these computations, a key fact to note is that for all $\la \in \Pi$, the following holds in the $R$-algebra $H^*$:

-\begin{remark} We will occasionally compute $\sg$ at elements of an $R$-algebra $H$ (that is not a Hopf algebra), where $\Pi \subset \G_H$ has a group structure on it.
-As seen in Proposition \ref{Pq} below, there is some underlying Hopf algebra in some cases. \end{remark}
+\begin{remark} We occasionally compute $\sg$ with $H$ an $R$-algebra (that is not a Hopf algebra), where $\Pi \subset \Gamma_H$ has a group structure on it.
+As seen in Proposition \ref{Pq} below, there is an underlying Hopf algebra in some cases. \end{remark}